preactjs/preact-www/content/en/guide/v10/getting-started.md

 ## No build tools route

-Preact is packaged to be used directly in the browser.
-This doesn't require any build or tools.
+Preact is packaged to be used directly in the browser, and doesn't require any build or tools:

 ```html
 <script type="module">